Nitheshnirmal/Estimating-Blue-Water-Footprints-of-Reservoirs-in-the-Transboundary-US-Mexico-Region/README.md

 This submission includes the scripts, data, and methodologies developed for the I-GUIDE Summer School 2024 Team 3 project, aimed at estimating changes in reservoir storage for the Elephant Butte Reservoir, New Mexico, using a combination of remote sensing data and machine learning models.
 The project leverages both Random Forest and Long Short-Term Memory (LSTM) models to accurately predict reservoir storage volumes.
 These models are trained on a comprehensive dataset that integrates in-situ measurements and remote sensing data collected over a 33-year period, from 1990 to 2023.
 By combining historical records with advanced remote sensing inputs, the study provides a robust framework for understanding and forecasting reservoir storage changes.
 This approach offers valuable insights for water resource management and planning in the face of climatic variability and changing hydrological conditions.

+This workflow is similar to that of predicting the water surface area of reservoirs using artificial intelligence techniques.
+The same approach applied here could be used to model and map the reservoirs across the world.
+We have showed how different models perform with satellite only derived variables and insitu measurements + satellite derived variables.

 The following all are the links to the scripts in this repository hoisted by I-GUIDE platform

  Dataset: https://platform.i-guide.io/datasets/9ecd5525-a699-48a6-b54a-5a30368682d4